Getting to School

 And There Are Prizes!
 When you bike to Gunn, please look for Pedal for Prizes volunteers offering treats and prizes from time to time at the bike cages.

 VTA County Buses

-VTA busses will resume serving Gunn students in August with Routes 288, 288L and 288M when school starts in August.
-The proposed schedule will be: Line 288M will depart Veteran’s Hospital 8 minutes after dismissal time, Line 288L will depart Veteran’s Hospital 10 minutes after dismissal time, Line 288 will depart Veteran’s Hospital 12 minutes after dismissal time.
+VTA busses resumed serving Gunn students with Routes 288, 288L and 288M in August.
+The schedule is: Line 288M will depart Veteran’s Hospital 8 minutes after dismissal time, Line 288L will depart Veteran’s Hospital 10 minutes after dismissal time, Line 288 will depart Veteran’s Hospital 12 minutes after dismissal time.
 When students are dismissed at 3:30pm and 3:50pm a late line 288 trip will depart Veteran’s Hospital at 4:22pm.

 - The VTA route 288 bus stop is directly in front of Gunn on Arastradero Road.

 - Reduced-price VTA monthly bus passes are available in the Gunn Student Activity Center (650-354-8288) and can be used for all VTA buses.

 - The VTA route 288 stop is directly in front of Gunn on Arastradero Road.
 See 288bus.org for the bus schedule and route maps.
 Generally, the VTA 288, 288L, and 288M bus schedules correspond to the Gunn bell schedule.

 - Sign up for bus schedule updates.
 The "School Tripper" buses right before and right after school will remain in service.

 - The VTA can be reached at 800-894-9908 or check the VTA site.